207 young people graduated from the North and South of Ireland from Foróige’s Leadership for Life Programme in NUIG last Saturday, October 14th.

 The prestigious European Citizen's Prize will be presented to Foróige at the European Parliament in Brussels, today.

-MEPs Seán Kelly, Mairead McGuinness, Brian Hayes and Deirdre Clune nominated Foróige for the prize, which the European Parliament awards to projects and initiatives that facilitate cross-border cooperation and promote understanding within the EU.
+The organisation was nominated for the prize by MEPs Seán Kelly, Mairead McGuinness, Brian Hayes and Deirdre Clune.
+The European Parliament awards the prize to projects and initiatives that facilitate cross-border cooperation and promote understanding within the EU.